dalong0514/readnotes/20200106计算原文/2020103Build-an-API-with-Laravel/2020103Build-an-API-with-Laravel0201.md

 In the case of a fail and stop solution, you should use the appropriate status code.
 When we looked at how to get, create, modify or delete resources and relationships, we talked about the status codes that should be used.

 If you choose to let your application continue trying to fulfill the request, there may be multiple errors that can happen in that single request.
-In that case, a

-68 THE JSON:API SPECIFICATION

-more general status code should be used.
+In that case, a more general status code should be used.

-• In the case of a 4XX category, error use a 400 Bad Request status code
+• In the case of a 4XX category, error use a 400 Bad Request status code.

-• In the case of a 5XX category, error use a 500 Internal Server Error status code
+• In the case of a 5XX category, error use a 500 Internal Server Error status code.

-Error Objects
+#### Error Objects

 Error objects are used to further specify what went wrong when trying to fulfill the request.
 The JSON:API specification does not have a strict protocol for how this object should be constructed, but a couple of optional members you can include.
 We have concluded that the following are useful to have in an error document and would recommend that you use these.